Shane Toal

-Shane Toal (born 11 November 1995) is a Scotland international rugby league footballer who plays on the or as a for the Barrow Raiders in the Championship.
+Shane Toal (born 11 November 1995) is a Scotland semi-professional rugby league footballer who plays on the or as a for the Barrow Raiders in the Championship.

 He was born in Barrow-In-Furness, Cumbria, England, and he is the younger brother of Daniel Toal.

 Toal made his début for Scotland in 2015 against France.
 He was named in Scotland's 2017 Rugby League World Cup squad.